milailijevic/weather-assignment/README.md

 ![Weather Block](image.png)

 - To be able to use it I have added the new block inside the Page model Body (inside the Validations).
-That allowed me to use it inside the created [/weather](https://weather-assignment.pages.dev/en/weather/) page and retrieve on the frontent the coordinates needed to retrieve on the frontend.
+That allowed me to use it inside the created [/weather](https://weather-assignment.pages.dev/en/weather/) page and retrieve on the front-end the coordinates needed to get the weather data.

 ![Page Model Body Blocks](image-1.png)